 I submit to you that we don’t have an implementation or quality problem.
 We have a design problem.
 A railway carriage is not designed to fly.
 It is designed to be dragged along behind an engine.
 No matter how much power you add to its engine or how luxurious the interiors, a train will never fly because flying is first a design issue.
 A microlight aircraft on the other hand flies even with fractional horsepower because it is designed to fly.
 Our education is not designed to create leaders.
 It is designed to create mindless, obedient followers.
 Fancy infrastructure, using state of the art technology in teaching, high or low fee or teacher salaries will still not produce leaders because we are building railway carriages, designed to be dragged along behind an engine.
 We can’t build planes in a train factory.
 If we want to fly, we need to build a plane factory.
 We need to rethink our design based on our objective of taking to the air.
 Design dictates performance.
 We need to redesign.
 Not alter trains expecting them to fly.

 This thought, that confusion is good and pat answers are bad, is uncomfortable and even painful as it forces you to look at yourself as the start of the process of education.
 Real education is as much if not more, about educating the teacher as it is about educating the student.
 Both are companions and partners in learning.
 I know we educators pay lip service to these thoughts.
-Unfortunately, that is a sign of our hypocrisy as our every word and action gives the lie and exposes our inherent arrogance as being ‘people with knowledge’ who have to teach the ‘ignorant’.
-We need to create an atmosphere where there’s a premium on questioning and teach the art of asking good questions instead of the mugging up of someone else’s answers.
-This doesn’t mean that all other’s answers are wrong.
+Unfortunately, that is a sign of our hypocrisy as our every word and action gives the lie and exposes our inherent arrogance as being ‘people with knowledge’ who must teach the ‘ignorant’.
+We need to create an atmosphere where there’s a premium on questioning and teach the art of asking good questions instead of the mugging up someone else’s answers.
+This doesn’t mean that all answers that other people may have thought, are wrong.
 It merely means that the answer was right for that person.
-But you have to arrive at the answer yourself independently for it to be right for you – even if it is the same answer.
+But you must arrive at the answer yourself independently for it to be right for you – even if it is the same answer.
 That makes you stronger in the end.

 One reality that is clear from all this which takes us to the core issue of all learning is the importance of variety and diversity of life experience.
 Not standardization but its exact opposite – diversification.
 The question for us therefore is, ‘How do we help students to have a widely diverse menu of life experiences so that they have a sound basis for diagnosis and decision making?’

-Our biggest challenge and the greatest resistance to this new philosophy will come from our own minds and hearts.
+The biggest challenge and greatest resistance to this new philosophy will come from our own minds and hearts.
 Truly it is not easy to accept that we have successfully destroyed several generations, including of course ourselves in the process and to accept that we were totally, gloriously, shamelessly wrong in everything we did in the name of education.
 It will not be easy to accept that we – the educators of the world – are responsible for the totally immoral, greedy, toxic and suicidal society that we are now living in.
 But that is the truth.
 The beauty of accepting responsibility for a problem is that, then and only then, are you given the ability and strength to solve it.
-You can’t solve what you don’t own.
-So let us begin by being brutally honest and own responsibility for the problem and pray for success in solving it.
-The solution is:
+You can’t change what you don’t own.
+So, let us begin by being brutally honest and own responsibility for the problem and pray for success in solving it.
+The solution is Integrated Education.

 I believe that education must achieve four things: